AI in Sensory Science

 Cloud pipelines and APIs cut cycle time from weeks to hours; models pre-screen “silicon samples,” prioritize formulations, and surface latent structure across studies (Nunes et al., 2023; Spinelli et al., 2023).

-“These biometric-informed approaches do not replace panels; they sharpen them, adding a physiological layer to the expert's interpretive judgment.”
+“These biometric-informed approaches don't replace panels; they sharpen them, adding a physiological layer to the expert's interpretive judgment.”

 Agentic AI and Supply-Chain Resilience